Kuuo/ProgramingExercises/README.md

-#####This repo contains some program code of promgraming exercises in my textbooks.
+#####This repo contains the code for programing exercises in my textbooks.
 :heart_eyes: :heart_eyes: :heart_eyes:

 ###Textbooks included
-*`(PDF)` at the end of the textbook name indicates that a pdf version of this textbook is available, you can find the download url in corresponding directory.*
+*`(PDF)` at the end of the textbook name indicates that you can find a download url of the PDF version of this textbook in corresponding directory.*

 - Introduction To Java Programing Comprehensive Version 10th Edition `(PDF)`